sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/secure-sensu.md

 etcd-trusted-ca-file: "/path/to/your/ca/file"
 etcd-peer-cert-file: "/path/to/your/peer/cert"
 etcd-peer-key-file: "/path/to/your/peer/key"
+etcd-client-cert-auth: "true"
 etcd-peer-client-cert-auth: "true"
 etcd-peer-trusted-ca-file: "/path/to/your/peer/ca/file"
 {{< /code >}}

+To properly secure etcd communication, replace the default parameter values in your backend store configuration with non-default versions of these certificates, keys, and URLs:

+ - A certificate and key for the `etcd-cert-file` and `etcd-key-file` to secure client communication
+ - A certificate and key for the `etcd-peer-cert-file` and `etcd-peer-key-file` to secure cluster communication
+ - Non-default values for `etcd-listen-client-urls`, `etcd-listen-peer-urls`, and `etcd-initial-advertise-client-urls`

+In addition, set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to ensure that etcd only allows connections from clients and peers that present a valid, trusted certificate.
+Because etcd does not require authentication by default, you must set `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` to `true` to secure Sensu's embedded etcd datastore against unauthorized access.

 ## Secure the API and web UI